 6. American Psychiatric Association

 The American Psychiatric Association provides helpful content and resources to help students learn more about depression and find local help.
-Use their psychiatrist locator, support group locator, or read through their expert Q&A section that focuses on depression.
+Use their psychiatrist locator or read through their expert Q&A section that focuses on depression.

 7. Anxiety and Depression Association of America